Agents of Discovery: Conclusions

 The feedback loop, which provides the agent with an evaluation of the performance of its methods, was introduced to emulate a method development phase.
 While this feedback loop approach would not be possible in a real physics analysis, since such a case has no labeled test data, for method development it closely mirrors commonly used testing and model-refinement procedures.
 Among the feedback loop runs, we see some runs with remarkable performance.
 Of particular interest is one of the ML+FBL$^+$ runs, where the agent essentially succeeds in discovering the hidden resonance and reports values very close to the correct mass and signal percentage.
 However, instructing the agent to try to achieve a result above a certain threshold can also be counterproductive if the agent is not provided with a proper explanation of the metric it is supposed to maximize.
 If the agent does not understand the metric and what it physically means, it can lead to ``all-or-nothing'' thinking.
 This would cause the agent to reject all methods that do not reach the threshold, regardless of how close they get.

+The observed sensitivity to model choice, prompting and stochastic effects indicates that configuring effective agent teams remains an open problem.
+Our results suggest that more constrained prompts and clearly defined objectives result in more stable behavior.
+However, repeated runs and post-selection remain necessary in practice.
+Developing systematic methods for navigating this large configuration space is a significant challenge for future studies.

-To summarise, the most advanced LLM that we tested, GPT-5, achieved anomaly detection results that are comparable to those produced by humans.
+In terms of physics results, the most advanced LLM that we tested, GPT-5, achieved anomaly detection results that are comparable to those produced by humans.
 Additionally, GPT-5 consistently selects the same methods that are used in state-of-the-art physics efforts.
 This indicates that previous LLMs were not sufficient to address the complexity of LHC anomaly detection, and only the most recent model was able to achieve human-like results.
 A natural follow-up is the question of what an even more advanced LLM might be able to accomplish when presented with this task.
 However, even a system that does not exceed human-level analysis results on routine problems can be very valuable, e.g. in the context of repeated studies or calibrations in large experimental collaborations.
 Such tasks require a large amount of duplicate work, and sourcing them from an agentic setup instead frees up time and person power for more complex tasks.

 As such, the results presented in this work indicate the usefulness of agentic frameworks in high-energy physics.
 Several observations, especially the performance increase we observe stepping from 4-series GPT models to GPT-5, indicate that improvements to the underlying language model may likewise lead to further increases in physics results.
+Extending agent-based analyses to the full complexity of LHC measurements, including calibration procedures and global statistical modeling, represents a natural next step beyond the simplified setting explored here.
 Overall, the exploration of agentic systems presents a promising avenue for further study in particle physics.